-Our business management degree programmes give you the opportunity to explore how organisations of all sizes start, run and thrive.
+Our business management courses give you the opportunity to explore how organisations of all sizes start, run and thrive.

-By combining this core business knowledge with specific expertise in entrepreneurship on our BSc Business Management (Entrepreneurship) pathway, you will explore different approaches to innovation and entrepreneurial culture both within established organisations and new business start-ups.
+By combining this core business knowledge with specific expertise in entrepreneurship on our BSc (Hons) Business Management (Entrepreneurship) pathway, you’ll explore different approaches to innovation and entrepreneurial culture both within established organisations and new business start-ups.

 What you will study

 Entrepreneurship is about pursuing opportunities beyond the resources you have at hand.
 Entrepreneurs are pioneers and innovators who often build businesses from scratch, or work within their organisations to create new opportunities.